Ellis Miah

 Ellis Miah (born March 21 in New York City) is an American songwriter, record producer, composer, vocalist and DJ of Bangladeshi and Caribbean descent.
 He has had over 17 records on various Billboard charts including the Billboard 200, Electronic Album, Club Play and Maxi Singles as part of the production teams the Orange Factory and Beat Hustlerz.
 As a songwriter, producer and remixer he has worked with artists including Miley Cyrus, Backstreet Boys, Annie Lennox, RuPaul, Big Freedia, Siedah Garrett, Todrick Hall, and Loleatta Holloway.

 In 2014 Miah founded the boutique record label Bodega Superette.
-Its first artist was Zarina Nares daughter of famed artist James Nares, her debut ep “I'm To Blame” was produced by Miah and released in late 2014.
+Its first artist was Zarina Nares daughter of famed artist Jamie Nares, her debut ep “I'm To Blame” was produced by Miah and released in late 2014.